coryburt/coryburt.github.io/_posts/2018-03-16-More-Python-Pitfalls.md

     []
     ['Your Bars: ', 'The Bamboo Lounge']
 ```
-Which is a more reasonable and correct output &ndash; and even works with a list or a plain string.
+Still not entirely bulletproof, but does give a more reasonable and correct output &ndash; and even works with a list or a plain string.